Doty-Lab-UW/joel-lemus-notebook/IAAProduction.md

 ## Methods

+I reviewed the pathways for IAA production using Olanrewaju's paper and the KEGG website.
+I used Geneious Prime to search for coding sequences that matched with the enzymes necessary to carry out one of those pathways.
+I then predicted whether each strain could produce IAA based on the presence of those coding sequences.

 ## Results

 All strains have 4.2.1.20, 4.1.1.48, 5.3.1.24, 2.4.2.18.
 Tryptophan synthesis via indole (<https://www.kegg.jp/pathway/map00400>).
 IAA synthesis may be possible from just indole, Trp independent synthesis (<https://www.genome.jp/entry/R08609+RC00209>) addition of deaminated Ser via 4.2.1.20 like enzyme???
 May not be possible because you need a schiff base (review PLP stuff). rule out all other paths before looking further.